ufs-community/land-DA_workflow/docs/source/Model.rst

       | C96_GSWP3_forcing_ | GSWP3 forcing data for a C96 grid          |
       +--------------------+--------------------------------------------+

-..
-COMMENT: From Mike: There are no requirements here, these names just help us know what the forcing grid (C96) and source (GDAS) are.
-For this specific application, we may want to just use the two names that are in the two data buckets (one for GDAS and one for ERA5)

 ``forcing_interp_solar``
    Specifies the interpolation option for solar radiation.
 Valid values: ``linear`` | ``zenith``